Masters and postgraduate diplomas in journalism

 However, some courses are much shorter (from a few weeks to six months) and run by specialist training colleges.
 Be wary of these.
 Journalism qualifications are big business, but not necessarily worth anything in the industry.
 Nonetheless, if they're accredited by one of the organisations listed below, they could be a better bet than a longer, unaccredited course at a well-known university.

 How do I choose the right one for me?

-Your best bet is to talk to recruiters in the industry you want to work in and find out for yourself, you might be surprised.
-For example; an NCTJ qualification is a prerequisite for local newspapers, but nationals aren’t fussed.
+Your best bet is to talk to recruiters in the industry you want to work in and find out for yourself; you might be surprised.
+For example, an NCTJ qualification tends to be a prerequisite for local newspapers, but nationals have typically not been fussed about this.
 Look for accreditation from one of the following industry bodies:

-- National Council for Training in Journalism (NCTJ)
+- National Council for the Training of Journalists (NCTJ)

 If you want to assess the value of a qualification, ask about industry links and work experience placements, as well as the credentials of past students.